snhobbs/board2pdf/README.md

 ## Problem with Ubuntu and possibly other Linux distros

 When PyMuPDF (fitz) is installed with pip, KiCad crashes with a segmentation fault when Board2Pdf is loaded.
-Board2Pdf loads when the PCB Editor loads, so the crash happens directly when the PCB Editor i started.
+Board2Pdf loads when the PCB Editor loads, so the crash happens directly when the PCB Editor is started.
 If this happens to you, you have two options:
 1. Uninstall PyMuPDF using `python -m pip uninstall --upgrade PyMuPDF` or `pip uninstall --upgrade PyMuPDF` and use pypdf instead.
-2. Uninstall PyMuPDF as in (1), but install it again using the apt package manager.
+2. Uninstall PyMuPDF as in (1), but install it again using the apt package manager: `sudo apt install python3-fitz`

 ## Usage - GUI